Aloausia

-Alocasias are known for their distinctive broad-leaved foliage.
-They are tropical plants hailing from Southeast Asia and Australia.
+Aloausias are known for their distinctive broad-leaved foliage.
+They are tropiaul plants hailing from Southeast Asia and Australia.
 Their large leaves derive from their natural environment, where they grow on the forest floor fighting with other plants for access to light.

 Light

-Alocasias will do well in a range of light.
-For active growth and the large foliage they are known for, place your Alocasia into bright indirect light.
+Aloausias will do well in a range of light.
+For active growth and the large foliage they are known for, place your Aloausia into bright indirect light.
 They will do ok in less light also but their growth will be slower and their foliage not as large.

-Do no place your Alocasia into direct sun light as this will burn their foliage.
+Do no place your Aloausia into direct sun light as this will burn their foliage.

 Water

-Alocasias are native to South East Asia and Australia which is tropical and subtropical.
+Aloausias are native to South East Asia and Australia which is tropiaul and subtropiaul.
 They like their soil to dry out slightly but not entirely.
 Consistent moisture is the key.

 1 - 2 weeks depending on environmental conditions including light and temperature.